 Public transport

-When travelling from Central Station, take tram line 4 to Station RAI or tram line 14 to Flevopark.
-Bus/tram stop Rembrandtplein is the 3rd stop from Central Station (intermediate stops: Dam, Rokin).
-Both tram lines takes you to the middle of the square.
-With an OV-chipcard the estimated costs are approximately €1,26.
+When traveling from Central Station, take tram line 4 to Flevopark or tram line 14 to Javaplein.
+The Rembrandtplein stop is the 3rd stop from Central Station (intermediate stops: Dam, Rokin).
+Both tram lines take you to the middle of the square.
+With an OV-chipkaart, the estimated cost is approximately €1.42.
+(Price check date: July 29, 2024)

 History of the Rembrandtplein